synapsecns/synapse-contracts/docs/synapse/SynapseBridge.md

 - `fee`: Amount in gas token decimals to save to the contract as fees

-# Function `mint(address to, contract IERC20Mintable token, uint256 amount, uint256 fee)` (#SynapseBridge-mint-address-contract-IERC20Mintable-uint256-uint256-)
+# Function `mint(address to, contract IERC20Mintable token, uint256 amount, uint256 fee)` {#SynapseBridge-mint-address-contract-IERC20Mintable-uint256-uint256-}
-Nodes call this function to mint a SynERC20 (or any asset that the bridge is given minter access to).
-This is called by the nodes after a TokenDeposit event is emitted.

 This means the SynapseBridge.sol contract must have minter access to the token attempting to be minted

 ## Parameters: